The endurance of tree roots Following Tree Removal

-How long will tree roots last after cutting them down?
+How long do the tree’s roots live after cutting down?

 Factors that affect the longevity of Tree Roots